BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/addressee-control/first steps/installation/onprem.md

 {{< /notice >}}
 #

-#### Installing the Connector 365 Base & Address Control App
+#### Installing the Connector 365 Base & Addressee Control app

-In the extension management of your environment, you will now see the apps as published, but they are not yet installed.
+In the extension management of your environment you will now see the apps as published, but they are not yet installed.

 ![](images/apps/ctipublishde.PNG)

-##### Installing via the Clients
+##### Installing via the Client
 Open your Business Central environment, open the search function and search for **Extension Management**.

 There you should now find the two apps with the status not installed.
 By clicking on the 3 dots of the respective app, you can now install it in your environment via the **Install** item.